Skip to content

 Share an encrypted secret with a teammate so they can decrypt it with their own GPG key.

-• Teammate’s GPG public key imported into your keyring
+• Your teammate’s GPG public key

-1. Get your teammate’s GPG public key
+1. Get your teammate’s public key

 Terminal window